tremho/odp-documentation/guide_book/src/how/ec/battery/7b-virtualHAL.md

 We initialize our virtual battery with some constant starting values, and include a reset function that sets the values back to a fully charged, idle state.
 We offer some helper functions to return some of the dynamic value computations and to relay constant string values.

+This virtual construction allows us to simulate stateful battery behavior without any actual hardware dependencies.

 Of most interest, however, is perhaps the `tick()` function that controls the simulation.